 Step 1.
 Open Windows Explorer and plug the following location into its address bar, please replace "NAME" with the name of your Windows user account:

 - C:\Users\NAME\AppData\Local\Google\Chrome\User Data\Default

-If you don't find the .bak file extension but see two files named Bookmarks, try to change the settings to uncheck the "Hide extensions for known file types" option.
+If you don't find the .bak file extension but see two files named Bookmarks, try to change the settings to check the "File name extensions" option.

 That's what ended up restoring the bookmarks.
 For good measure, it is also advised to disable the Google Stars bookmarking tool.

 This fixing method only works when you didn't clean up your Google History.
 If you have cleaned up all browsing histories in Google, things may not work at all by below steps:

 Step 3.
 In the pop-up window, choose "History".

 Step 4.
 Next, all your browsing histories will be listed here.

 Step 5.
 Then, save them as bookmarks again.

 How to Fix Chrome Bookmarks Disappeared on Android